Clean Energy Financing Programs Canada (Updated 2023)

-- Clean Energy Loan – The RBC Energy Saver Loan is available for RBC customers from coast-to-coast when purchasing hybrid cards, ENERGY STAR appliances, renewable energy projects, and more.
+- Clean Energy Loan – The RBC Energy Saver Loan is available for RBC customers from coast-to-coast when purchasing hybrid cars, ENERGY STAR appliances, renewable energy projects, and more.
 You can choose between a 1% interest rate reduction or a $100 off of a clean energy audit with your loan.

 - Mortgage Loan Rebate – If you’re using a mortgage to buy a certified green home (R-2000, ENERGY STAR, Built Green, LEED, etc), then take advantage of the 25% mortgage loan insurance rebate offered by both CMHC and Genworth.

 - PACE Program – The Clean Energy Improvement Program (CEIP) is an home energy efficiency and renewable energy financing program that is paid back through an assessment on your property tax bill.
 The program is currently available in Canmore, Edmonton, Rocky Mountain House, Devon, and others.
 You can read more on the PACEAlberta website.

 - Clean Energy Loan (EQUS) – EQUS currently offers its customers up to $15,000 to finance the cost of a solar solar photovoltaic system.

 - Heat Pump Loan – Both CleanBC Better Homes and FortisBC are offering heat pump loans with interest rates between 0%-1.9%, depending on pump efficiency.
 Amortization varies from 5-10 years.

 - Clean Energy Loan (Vancouver & Area) – The Vancity Home Energy Loan is a prime + 0.75% up to $50,000 with an amortization period of up to 15 years.
 You can use the loan for insulation, space heating, ventilation, draft proofing, hot water heating, windows, doors, solar pv, and solar thermal systems.
 The program also offers Creditlines and Creditline mortgages (HELOC).

 - On-Bill Financing (Nelson) – The City of Nelson’s On-Bill Financing Program allows homeowners to borrow up to $16,000 for energy and water efficiency upgrades.
 The loan is paid back through their Nelson Hydro electric bill.
 Loans are approved based purely on payment history and property verification – no personal income or credit information is needed!